personalrobotics/aikido/STYLE.md

 You can automatically format all AIKIDO code using [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) through CMake.
-Make sure `clang-format 6.0` is installed.
+Make sure `clang-format-10` is installed.

 #### Using CMake